Roboflow Dataset Upload¶

 input

 image(image): Image(s) to upload to the Roboflow dataset.
 Can be a single image or batch of images from workflow inputs or processing steps.
 Images are resized if they exceed max_image_size and compressed before uploading.
-Supports batch processing..predictions(Union[instance_segmentation_prediction,keypoint_detection_prediction,object_detection_prediction,classification_prediction]): Optional model predictions to upload alongside images.
+Supports batch processing..predictions(Union[classification_prediction,keypoint_detection_prediction,instance_segmentation_prediction,object_detection_prediction]): Optional model predictions to upload alongside images.
 Predictions are saved as annotations (pre-labels) in the Roboflow dataset when persist_predictions is enabled, allowing predictions to serve as starting points for annotation review and correction.
 Supports object detection, instance segmentation, keypoint detection, and classification predictions.
 If None, only images are uploaded..target_project(roboflow_project): Roboflow project identifier where uploaded images and annotations will be saved.
 Must be a valid project in your Roboflow workspace.
-The project name can be specified directly or referenced from workflow inputs..registration_tags(Union[string,list_of_values]): List of tags to attach to uploaded images for organization and filtering in Roboflow.
+The project name can be specified directly or referenced from workflow inputs..registration_tags(Union[list_of_values,string]): List of tags to attach to uploaded images for organization and filtering in Roboflow.
 Tags can be static strings (e.g., 'location-florida', 'camera-1') or dynamic values from workflow inputs.
 Tags help organize collected data, filter images in Roboflow, and add metadata for dataset management.
 Can be an empty list if no tags are needed..disable_sink(boolean): If True, the block execution is disabled and no uploads occur.
 This allows temporarily disabling data collection without removing the block from workflows, useful for testing, debugging, or conditional data collection.
 When disabled, returns a message indicating the sink was disabled.
 Default is False (uploads enabled)..fire_and_forget(boolean): If True, uploads execute asynchronously (fire-and-forget mode), allowing the workflow to continue immediately without waiting for upload completion.
 This improves workflow performance but prevents error handling.
 If False, uploads execute synchronously, blocking workflow execution until completion and allowing proper error handling and status reporting.
 Use async mode (True) for production workflows where speed is prioritized, and sync mode (False) for debugging or when error handling is critical..labeling_batch_prefix(string): Prefix used to generate labeling batch names for organizing uploaded images in Roboflow.
 Combined with the batch recreation frequency and timestamps to create batch names like 'workflows_data_collector_2024_01_15'.
 Batches help organize collected data for labeling, making it easier to manage and review uploaded images in groups.
-Can be customized to match your organization scheme..
+Can be customized to match your organization scheme..image_name(string): Optional custom name for the uploaded image.
+If provided, this name will be used instead of an auto-generated UUID.
+This is useful when you want to preserve the original filename or use a meaningful identifier (e.g., serial number, timestamp) for the image in the Roboflow dataset.
+The name should not include file extension.
+If not provided, a UUID will be generated automatically..

 -